New technology at Mississippi School for the Blind helps students flourish

 The music technology “Dancing Dots” creates music that blind musicians can read, write and record their music.

-School officials at Mississippi Schools for the Blind and Deaf say this is the first time they’ve used the music technology.
-Music Director Kim Funchess says he was inspired by similar technology used at the Alabama School for the Deaf and Blind on a visit there.
+School officials at Mississippi Schools for the Blind and Deaf said this is the first time they’ve used the music technology.
+Music Director Kim Funchess said he was inspired by similar technology used at the Alabama School for the Deaf and Blind on a visit there.